ci4rail/kyt/README.md

 ## OpenAPI specification

-The REST-API is defined with the OpenAPI document `kyt-api-spec/kytapi.yaml`.
-From this specification, parts of the server and client go code are automatically generated.
+The REST-API is defined with the OpenAPI document `kyt-api-spec/kytdlmapi.yaml`.
+From this specification, parts of the client go code are automatically generated.

 ## Auto-Generated code